alessandro-ancona/Ethical-Hacking-Reporitory/README.md

 ## Kernel Exploitation

 Once identified Kernel version, search for exploits for the kernel version of the target system and then run the snippet.

-## FTP Exploitation

-Check for anonymous access with "login: anonymous", then once accessed list elements in ftp folder and try to get them by means of "get filename.ext".
-If ftp is set in [passive](https://www.jscape.com/blog/bid/80512/active-v-s-passive-ftp-simplified) mode then switch to active by typing "passive".

 ## SUID, SUDO, Capabilities exploitation